Dhaniakhali: Demographics

 As per 2011 Census of India Dhaniakhali had a total population of 3,738 of which 1,755 (47%) were males and 1,983 (53%) were females.
 Population below 6 years was 302.
 The total number of literates in Dhaniakhali was 2,744 (80.73% of the population over 6 years).

 Dhaniakhali Saris

 According to The Hindu Business Line, "The Bengal cotton sari is a fashion statement, wherever it is worn" and have a market all over the country.
 The Times of India says that Dhaniakhali, Shantipur and Phulia are well-known for the traditional handloom sarees of West Bengal.

 The weaving of Jamdani saris originated in Dhaka in Bangladesh.
 Dhakai jamdani was famous among the aristocratic ladies in olden days.
 Places like Shantipur, Dhaniakhali, Begampur and Farasdanga started producing the jamdani sarees, after the partition of India.

-Mamata Banerjee, the West Bengal chief minister, generally wears only Dhaniakhali tant sari and has become a popular 'brand ambassador'.
+Mamata Banerjee, the West Bengal former chief minister, generally wears only Dhaniakhali tant sari and has become a popular 'brand ambassador'.